-- a dash of vinegar; simple rice vinegar or wine vinegar (no 220) or apple cider – stimulates HCl and digestion and is also antimicrobial
+- a dash of vinegar; simple rice vinegar or wine vinegar (no 220) – stimulates HCl and digestion and is also antimicrobial

 - 1-2 tsp coconut oil, melted – lowers the requirement for vitamin E, and reduces the toxicity of the unsaturated fats (Cleland, et al.), favoring effective respiration and improving thyroid and progesterone production, and carried into the intestine by the carrot fiber, suppresses bacterial growth while stimulating healing of the wall of the intestine.

 - non-iodised white salt (ideally pickling salt if you can get it) – important for lowering adrenalin, aldosterone and serotonin, steadies blood-sugar, hydrates, increases metabolic rate, important source of minerals … and makes everything taste better!